DurationFull-time 6 months, Full-time 1 year, Part-time 2 years

 RMIT offers a variety of learning and teaching approaches, including seminars, workshops, presentations, and group discussions.
 You'll have access to online resources through the myRMIT student portal.

-This course offers learning organised into specialised clusters.
+This certificate offers learning organised into specialised clusters.

 Each cluster is entirely independent of the others, and they can be completed in any order, allowing students to enter the program at any stage of the year.